coder/docs/environments/autostart.md

 1. Your environment must be active.
 We define *inactive* environments as those that haven't been opened in five days or more.

-### Caveat: Trigger Time

-Coder may *trigger* Autostart up to five minutes before your scheduled time if your environments satisfy the Autostart requirements.
+> Coder may trigger Autostart up to five minutes before your scheduled time if your environments satisfy the Autostart requirements.
 This is to make sure that your environments are ready by your scheduled time.